pitt-crc/Jupyter-Authenticator/docs/source/install.rst

 Configuration
 -------------

-You will need to edit your ``jupyterhub_config.py`` file to set the authenticator
+You will need to edit your ``jupyterhub_config.py`` file to add the authenticator class:
-class:

 .. code-block:: python